ZANDE HOUSE

 Zande House, Nov.
 2014.
 View of house from below.
 Photo courtesy of Elanor Brawner.
 [DSC00898.jpg]

 In the 1950s the building was occupied by the physicians who headed the new Hospital installed in West Wind.
 Dr. Brown and Dr. Tracy Jones and his wife Florence Jones and children, Barbara, Bronwynn, Mary, and Ruth lived in the building.
-Dr. Jones was appointed to head the new Hospital at PMSS housed next door at the West Wind building.
+Dr. Jones was appointed to head the new West Wind Hospital at PMSS housed next door at the West Wind building.
 Jones served on the staff at the School from 1952-1955.

-Following the occupancy of staff associated with the West Wind Hospital, the building served as the residency of the director of the Environmental Educational Program.
-For almost twenty-six years Zande House was home for Ben Begley, director of the Environmental Education program, and his wife, Pat.
-The location of the structure, high on the mountain to the right above the Chapel, is cool in the Summer months and affords a long view to the West, down the valley.
-The plants common to the North Side of Pine Mountain thrive in the location.
-In the 1990’s and early 2000s, while Ben and Pat Begley were directing the Environmental Education programs at the School, they added many unique native plants to the gardens.
+In the 1990s through the early 2000s, while Ben and Pat Begley were directing the Environmental Education programs at the School, they added many unique native plants to the gardens.
 When they retired, the new Environmental Education Director, Susan Brown, lived in the building.
 Today, it is primarily used to house visitors and staff at the School.

 Zande House, Nov.
 2014.
-Photo courtesy of Elanor Burkhard Brawner. [zande_house_001.jpg]
+Home of Ben and Pat Begley.
+Photo courtesy of Elanor Burkhard Brawner, a former student. [zande_house_001.jpg]

 ZANDE HOUSE: Gallery